Rohingya Medical CAMP Ramadan 2019

 Dr Bilal Khan

 ROHINGYA - Refugees Medical AID 2019

-Please declare YOUR generous donation intention as follows in your comments or TEXT message box for correct use & distribution:
+Please declare YOUR generous donation intention in the COMMENTS or TEXT message box for correct Islamic use for Muslims distribution:

-To provide medical services in a healthcare clinic in Kutupalong Refugee camp, far from Cox's Bazar.
+To provide Medical Aid within a Healthcare clinic in Kutupalong Refugee camp, far from Cox's Bazar.
 Providing FREE primary & first level emergency care.

-Clinic OPEN daily and seeing almost 2,000 patients a week.
+FREE Clinic OPENS daily and seeing almost 2,000 patients a week.

 All pharmacy available MAIN medicines are dispensed FREE.